simengangstad/simengangstad.github.io/_posts/2016-11-08-The-Swift-Project-Day-34.md

 ##### Reflections

 This lecture is all about CoreData.
-I remember struggling understanding it and making it work a couple years ago, but it didn't struck me that perplexing now.
-That's probably because I did some work with SQLite this spring, as it has got some similarities.
+I remember struggling understanding it and making it work a couple years ago.
+It didn't struck me that perplexing now though (mostly because I did some work with SQLite this spring).